freemocap/documentation/docs/troubleshooting/cameras_and_software.md

 ![](../assets/Pre_alpha_camera_setup.png)

 No need to change any of these settins at first, just click 'Submit' and you'll see all the viewing panes of all your cameras pop up.
 One of them will be the computers webcam camera.
-Take note of which camera it is (camera 0, camera 1, etc).
+Take note of which camera number it is at the top of the viewing window (camera 0, camera 1, etc).

 Press esc till all the camera windows disappear and then you'll see a little box pop up with a session name and the options to "Change Folder Path", "Change Parameters", "Proceed to Recording" or "Quit".

-**If one of the cameras that's up is your computers physical webcam, you'll press "Quit"**.
+Make sure you have taken note of which camera number your webcam is and **Select "Quit"**.

+Rerun the RunMe command or the runme.freemocap.py file (depending on if you're using the terminal or an IDE).

-Now you'll have to rerun the runme.freemocap.py file.
-Once you do that, the camera selection window will pop back up.
-This time, make sure to **not** select the camera that represents the computers built in webcam.
-Select submit on the camera selection window, then again on the settings selection window, and you should see the video panes pop up, this time without the laptops built in webcam.
+The same camera selection window will pop back up.

+This time, select all cameras **except** the camera that represents the computers built in webcam.
+Hit 'submit' on the camera selection window, then again on the settings selection window, and you should see the video panes pop up, this time without the laptops built in webcam.
-If there are any other settings you want to change based on what you're seeing in your camera viewing panes.
-Press quit to exit out of the viewing panes, and then when the new window pops up with options to "Change Folder Path", "Change Parameters", "Proceed to Recording" or "Quit".
-Select "Change Parameters" to go back to the settings selection window.

 **3. Cause(s):**

-Talk to Jon.
-Why does this happen?
+Freemocap will sense any camera that's apart of your system.

 **4. Related info:**

-Talk to Jon.
-Link to fast camera capture?
+In the future, maybe we add a link to fast camera capture?